This is an online fiddle lesson for the Old Crow Medicine Show (Ketch Secor) version of "Wagon Wheel."

 Video #1: Here is a video of me cross-tuning the fiddle and playing Ketch Secor's version of "Wagon Wheel."

-" visit this web-site online pharmacy isotretinoin no prescription Wagon Wheel" is a song originally sketched by Bob Dylan.
+" is it safe to order propecia online http://vivadev.net/privacy-policy/privacy-policy Wagon Wheel" is a song originally sketched by Bob Dylan.
 It was later modified by Ketch Secor of Old Crow Medicine Show.
 Old Crow Medicine Show's version was certified platinum by the Recording Industry Association of America in April 2013.
 The song has been covered many times, most famously by Darius Rucker in 2013, who made it into a number one Hot Country Songs, and English singer Nathan Carter in 2012.

 "Wagon Wheel" is composed of two different parts.
 The chorus and melody for the song come from a demo recorded by Bob Dylan during the Pat Garrett and Billy the Kid sessions.
 Although never officially released, the Dylan song was released on a bootleg and is usually named after the chorus and its refrain, "Rock Me Mama."
 Although Dylan left the song an unfinished sketch, Ketch Secor of Old Crow Medicine Show wrote verses for the song around Dylan's original chorus.
 Secor's additional lyrics transformed "Rock Me Mama" into "Wagon Wheel."